Oracle Materialized Views

 COALESCE;

-See IOT Library Page
+See IOT Library page linked at page bottom

-Compile ALTER MATERIALIZED VIEW <schema.materialized_view> COMPILE;
+Compile ALTER MATERIALIZED VIEW [schema_name.]<mv_name> COMPILE;

 ALTER MATERIALIZED VIEW mv_simple COMPILE;